Ciela-Institute/milex_scheduler/README.md

 TODO: Mention the append features, distinction between task and job (useful for chaining them)
 TODO: mention the key functions that can be used in a package.
 TODO: Have a function that runs a job, without necessarily loading it.
 Might be useful for sampling package?
+TODO: A way to handle the machine that does not enter the script in the spirit of reproducibility

 ## Key Features